Zawadzkiego-Klonowica: Characteristics

-Zawadzkiego-Klonowica is a housing estate with apartment buildings, most built in the large-panel-system technique in the 1970s.
-The neighbourhood includes such sports facilities as Wiesław Maniak Municipal Athletics Stadium at 20 Litewska Street, Zbysław Zając Velodrome at 246 Polish Armed Forces Avenue, and Netto Arena at 3, 5 and 7 Szafera Street.
+The Netto Arena at 3, 5 and 7 Szafera Street.

-It has the Church of the Annunciation of the Lord at 2 Kingi Street, belonging to the Catholic denomination.
-Additionally, at Litewska Street stands a small cemetery for 244 French soldiers deceased in a nearby prisoner of war camp, during the Franco-Prussian War.
+Zawadzkiego-Klonowica is a housing estate with the mid- and high-rise apartment buildings, predominantly constructed in the 1970s using the large-panel-system technique.
+The neighbourhood includes sports facilities, such as the Netto Arena at 3, 5 and 7 Szafera Street, the Wiesław Maniak Municipal Athletics Stadium at 20 Litewska Street, the Zbysław Zając Velodrome at 246 Polish Armed Forces Avenue.
+It also has the historic building of the POLMO Car Parts Factory at 186 Polish Armed Forces Avenue, now used as a shopping centre.

-At 186 Polish Armed Forces Avenue, stands a historic building of a former POLMO Car Parts Factory, now used as a shopping centre.
+The neighbourhood includes the Church of the Annunciation of the Lord at 2 Św.
+Kingi Street, which houses the seat of a Roman Catholic parish.
+Additionally, a small cemetery for 248 French soldiers deceased in 1870 in a nearby prisoner of war camp, during the Franco–Prussian War, stands on Litewska Street.

 Zawadzkiego-Klonowica also features the Pogodno tram depot at 200 Polish Armed Forces Avenue, and Klonowica bus depot at 3C Klonowica Street.
-Additionally, nearby at 5 Klonowica Street is the headquarters ot the Szczecin Roads and Municipal Transit Management and Szczecin Trams.
+Additionally, it also houses the headquarters of the Szczecin Roads and Municipal Transit Management, and Szczecin Trams, at 5 Klonowica Street.